-As a single mother of five, Mrs. Millicent Torkelson is a do-it-yourselfer with a flair for finding ingenious ways to make ends meet.
-Her oldest daughter Dorothy is a sensitive dreamer who ...
+As a single mother of five, Mrs. Millicent Torkelson is a do-it-yourselfer with a flair for finding ingenious ways to make ends meet and making the best of bad times.
+Her oldest daughter ...

 See full summary »